 Several senior figures have quit, but an EDL spokesman said the group "will not die because they're walking away".

-He added that supporters would spend the next few weeks discussing how to proceed.'No longer productive'
+He added that supporters would spend the next few weeks discussing how to proceed.

 The EDL, formed in 2009, has organised marches and demonstrations in several cities across the UK, which have seen sometimes violent confrontations with anti-fascism campaigners.